-If you’re unable to get access to medical Cannabis, there are other options.
-Chief among them is CBD hemp oil, the natural botanical extract of the hemp plant, which can be purchased in and delivered to all 50 states without violating state or federal laws regarding cannabis.
+If you’re unable to get access to cannabinoids derived from marijuana, you still can obtain CBD hemp oil, the natural botanical extract of the hemp plant.
+CBD hemp oil can be purchased in and delivered to all 50 states without violating state or federal laws regarding cannabis.

 CBD hemp oil is derived from the hemp plant, a particular variety of cannabis.
 While you can find hemp oil in many local stores, store-bought hemp oil is usually derived from hemp seeds and doesn’t contain the significant concentration of CBD that pure CBD hemp oil contains.

 Hemp oil extracted from the stalk, instead of the seed, is abundant in CBD, as well as essential vitamins, minerals, fatty acids, terpenes, flavonoids, fiber, protein, and other trace cannabinoids.
 Like medical cannabis, CBD hemp oil products come in a range of applications, like capsules, topicals, vapes, tinctures, energy chews, and even body care products.

 There’s a wealth of information about cannabinoids available.
 If you’re interested in learning more, be sure to check out some of our other content:

 - Summary of Conditions Affected by Cannabinoids and the Endocannabinoid System